C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development: Threats to Validity

-A further construct validity concern comes from the \textit{rule-based data extraction}.
+Another construct validity concern arises from the \textit{rule-based data extraction}.
 Although the AST-based extraction performed well on well-structured Python code, it proved brittle with dynamic constructs such as file I/O, helper functions, or object wrappers.
 This creates a gap between syntactic correctness and intended semantics, limiting construct validity.
 A promising direction is to augment static AST rules with semantic or dynamic analysis, or to adopt hybrid learning-based approaches, thereby improving robustness across diverse coding practices.

+An additional construct validity threat relates to the \textit{manual identification and counting of configuration decisions used as a proxy for implementation workload}, as conducted in Experiment~3 (see Section~\ref{ex:ex3}).
+Although the process followed predefined criteria and involved independent review and arbitration among multiple authors, manual judgement introduces residual bias and potential interpretation differences.
+This can affect the exact counting of configuration decisions and therefore influence the precision of the reported workload comparison.
+To mitigate this risk, configuration decisions were defined at a consistent abstraction level and independently verified.